Last year, I sat in the back hallway of my apartment building.

 And honestly I miss a lot of things about Gangee.
 My words or feelings will never be able to fit into one blog post.

 But that is one of those things, that I miss about her the most.
 Her ability to be SO genuine.
 So individualistic, and so much of herself.
 Its so rare nowadays.
-And it’s been 5 years, and I have not met anyone as comfortable in their skin, as she was.
+And it’s been 5 years, and I have not met anyone as comfortable in their own skin, as she was.

 Is starting to sound fake.

 After my grandmother’s death.
-I desperately tried to search for that in others.
+I desperately tried to search for authenticity in others.
 The ability to be genuine, and to be real with me.
 But the more I searched for that in others.
 The more I realized,

 I can only search for that in myself.